Your Adobe Commerce on cloud infrastructure Starter architecture supports up to four environments, including a

 All environments are in PaaS (Platform as a service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.
 These environments are read-only, accepting deployed code changes from branches pushed from your local workspace.
 Each environment provides a database and web server.

 You can use any development and branching methodology you like.
-When you get initial access to your project, we strongly recommend that you create a Staging environment from the
+When you get initial access to your project, create a Staging environment from the

 master environment.
 Then, create the Integration environment by branching from Staging.